solaceai-evidence/solaceai-prototype/api/test_scripts/README.md

 ANTHROPIC_API_KEY=your_anthropic_api_key
 ```

-The scripts automatically handle environment setup and dependency installation.
+The scripts automatically handle all environment setup and dependency installation using Python virtual environments.

-## Notes
+## Running the Scripts

-- Run scripts from the `api` directory to resolve imports.
+Run all scripts from the `api/test_scripts` directory.
+The scripts will automatically:

-- Retrieval uses both snippet search and keyword-based paper expansion.
-- Evidence extraction reports token usage and cost; benign asyncio warnings are suppressed.
+- Set up the required Python environment
+- Install necessary dependencies
+- Load your API keys from the `.env` file
+- Process your research question
+- Display comprehensive results

 ## Troubleshooting

+**Script won't start:**

-- Import errors: confirm you are in the `api` directory and the package is installed.
+- Make sure you're in the `api/test_scripts` directory
+- Check that your `.env` file exists in the project root with valid API keys

+**API errors:**

+- Verify your Semantic Scholar API key is correct
+- Check your internet connection
+- Some queries may hit rate limits - try running again after a few minutes

+**Slow performance:**

+- Use `--skip-setup` flag for repeat runs to skip environment setup
+- Reduce `--max-results` number for faster processing

+## Getting Help

+Each script shows detailed information about what it's doing, including:

+- Which search parameters were found in your question
+- How many papers were retrieved
+- What information is available in the results
-- API errors: validate `S2_API_KEY` and network access.
+- Processing time and costs
-- Rate limits/provider overload: re-run with fewer results or retry later.